eosdac/eosdac-api/README.md

 `CONFIG=jungle ./eosdac-filler.js -r -s 25629516`

-Replays will spawn a number of processes to pull blocks from the chain, if you want to run more filler processes on another machine, you can start with the `-p` flag, this will only read from the queued replay tasks.
+Replays will spawn a number of processes to pull blocks from the chain, if you want to run more filler processes on another machine, you can start with the blockrange process using pm2 (it should be started automatically).

-`CONFIG=jungle ./eosdac-filler.js -p`
+`pm2 start --only eosdac-blockrange-jungle`